victor-lf/google-homepage/README.md

 To position the links of the header exactly as I wanted without much effort, I used **CSS Flexbox**.

 To center the buttons bellow the search box, I set the `text-align` property of its parent element (`form`) to `center`.
 By the way, this solution is much more elegant than the solution used by someone at Google, who put the buttons between `<center>` tags.
-The `<center>` tag is not supported in HTML5.
+The `center` element is [not supported](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/center) in HTML5.

 I used **descendant selectors**, **attribute selectors** and **structural pseudo-classes** (`:nth-child()`) to avoid filling the HTML with classes.